DanielleKoduru/DanielleKoduru/README.md

 I am a Data Scientist with a strong enthusiasm for continual learning.
 My passion lies in providing clients with clear insights and business understanding regarding their data.

 * 🌱 I’m currently learning all things GEN AI
-* 📫 You can reach me at dakoduru@gmail.com
 * 💬 Find me on [LinkedIn](https://www.linkedin.com/in/danielle-koduru/)
 * 😄 Pronouns: She/Her/Hers
-* ⚡ Fun fact: I love traveling, hiking, and cooking.
+* ⚡ Fun fact: I love living life in the rockies and love traveling, hiking, and cooking new things.

 ## Languages, Softwares, and Frameworks:
 * Languages: Python, SQL, R, Javascript, React, Node.js